dmwatson/nanofan_controller/README.md

 * (1x) 30mm Arcade Button
 * (1x) 5mm Green LED
 * (1x) 5mm Yellow LED
-* (1x) Red LED
+* (1x) 5mm Red LED
 * (1x) 120mm 12V fan

 The 30N06LE MOSFET is definitely overkill for this project, as it has a maximum rating of 60V.
 Any comparable N-channel MOSFET with a voltage rating greater than 12V and current output of at least 1A will work.

+Note that you don't have to use green, yellow, and red LEDs.
+You can use any combination of colors.
+I picked these to be able to easily denote what speed the fan is at, even in the dark.

 Included in this repository also are the STL files for the fan case for 3D printing, as well as the OpenSCAD source for modification.

+### Pins

+The pins used on the Nano for this project are:

+* D10 (PB2): MOSFET gate -- Used for PWM.
+Used in lieu of D3, D5, and D6 because Timer1 is not attached to millis()
+* D2 (PD2): Arcade button -- Pin change interrupt pin
+* D4 (PD4): Green LED
+* D5 (PD5): Yellow LED
+* D6 (PD6): Red LED

 ### Compatibility

-The code, as is, will work with an Arduino Nano, Uno, or even a barebones ATMega328P.
+The code will work with an Arduino Nano, Uno, or even a barebones ATMega328P.
 With some understanding of the code, it could easily be ported to work with other microcontrollers in the Arduino family.

 ### Models